codingforeveryone/READMEs/JavaScript/hoisting.md

 console.log(family());
 ```

 Explanation for Ex.
 2 - Here we can see that function expressions are used, so no functions are hoisted.
 However if there were no hoisting in this example whatsoever, the error would be ```TypeError: coins is not a defined ```.
-What occurs is variable hoisting, thus coins is declared up front but it's value is undefined.
-Everything else runs to order.
+What occurs is variable hoisting, thus coins is declared up front but its value is undefined.
+Everything else runs in order.
 ```javascript
 //**Simulated processing sequence for Ex.
 2** function money(){